TwistedFlickerBoot/CWithAssembly1989/README.md

 on my local machine.
 Then I move the files over to compile, build, and test on the DOS machine.

+My workflow for above is mounting the VHD created when making the PCem machine.
+I then just copy the repo over to a folder on the dos drive.
+The book is setup for 8.3 filenames already and I have been careful in trying to make sure that everything in the repo is compatible with 8.3 filenames for anything I find that might be relevent and add to the repo.

 /******************************************************************************/
 /* TODO: Add any other notes while going through the book.                    */ /******************************************************************************/